o-gs/dji-firmware-tools/README.md

 # Tools

 dji_fwcon.py - DJI Firmware Container tool; allows extracting modules from package file, or creating container by merging firmware modules.

+amba_fwpak.py - Ambarella A7/A9 firmware pack tool; allows extracting partitions from the firmware, or merging them back.

+amba_rfs.py - Ambarella A7/A9 firmware RFS filesystem tool; allows extracting single files from RFS filesystem file, or rebuilding filesystem from the single files.